Destrospean/ExpandedHouseholdStaffTS3Mod/README.md

 ### resources

 This folder contains the resources in their finalized forms (except for the DLLs, which are added a bit differently) to be added to the package. nameMap.xml is where you would list these resources.
-Look at Arro's repository for ts3buildtool for more info on that.
+Look at [Arro's repository for ts3buildtool](https://github.com/Paprotk/ts3buildtool) for more info on that.

+### tools

+This folder contains all the tools for automatically setting up the package.

 ### libs

 This folder contains the unprotected Sims 3 DLLs.

-### build

-This is the build output of the assemblies, before they are inserted into the package.

-### tools

-This folder contains all the tools for automatically setting up the package.